Arnie-He/Arnie-He/README.md

 <h2 align="center">Hi, this is Naicheng He (Arnie)</h2>

 <h3 align="center">I'm currently an undergraduate Math-CS major at Brown University, where I was fortunately advised by the wonderful Professors Amy Greenwald and Chen Sun.
-My interest lies on the inter sections of games, learning, and multi-agent interactions.</h3>
+My interest lies on the intersection of games, learning, and multi-agent interactions.</h3>

 <h4>Selected Projects:</h4>